-This is the most widely used format and is normally the factory default.
+This is the most widely used format and is normally the factory default for the AM Code output.
 The IRIG-B122 format is a 100 bps code and is used to amplitude modulate a 1000 kHz sine wave carrier.
 The information contained in the time code is seconds through day-of-year coded in Binary Coded Decimal (BCD).
 Reference IRIG Document 104-60.